eonyedikachi/csv-handler/README.md

 java -jar ./target/csv-handler-0.0.1-SNAPSHOT.jar
 ```

-After starting the application it is accessible under `localhost:8080`.
+After starting the application, enter `localhost:8080/swagger-ui/index.html` in your browser to access the swagger doc.

+---